Representing Construction Workers Afflicted By Mesothelioma

-- Insulators, perhaps because so many types of insulation have contained asbestos
+- Insulators, since many types of insulation have contained asbestos

 - Boilermakers, whose entire workspaces are often full of materials containing asbestos

-- Carpenters, especially those who work at remodeling structures built during times when asbestos was used more extensively
+- Carpenters, especially those who work at remodeling structures built when asbestos was used more extensively

 - Plumbers, who are often in contact with asbestos-containing cement pipes, pipe wrap insulation, valves and gaskets